gilesjb/jam/README.md

 COMPLETED in 50ms
 ```

-The `Fileset` returned by `jarfile()` was already in the cache,
+The result of `jarfile()` was already in the cache,
 so Jam skipped its execution.

 If source files are modified Jam will invalidate the cache entries for those files
-and also the cached return values of any methods that *depended on them.*
+and also the cached results of any methods that *depended on them*,
+triggering a rebuild of affected build artifacts.

 ```console
 % touch src/main/*.java